S-Rey/Guessing-the-Fingerings/README.md

 This is a MATLAB code which computes the estimated inharmonicity of a given audio file.
 It uses simple DFTs and the [MUSIC](https://en.wikipedia.org/wiki/MUSIC_(algorithm)) algorithm.
 The DFT is used to first approximate the partials location.
-As the sample size is not sufficient to get a good estimation of the partials, the aglrithm then refines the peaks locations using the pseudo-spectrum of the MUSIC algorithm
+As the sample size is not sufficient to get a good estimation of the partials, the algorithm then refines the peaks locations using the MUSIC pseudo-spectrum of the sample.

 To find the partials location, the algorithm first do a power spectrum on the signal: